 transition: background-color 0.25s ease-in;

-Sets the parameters of the animation that runs for the background-color value, which changes when the button is toggled (see line 23).
+background-color value, which changes when the button is toggled (see line 23).

 .toggle::after {…